Assembly line worker integration and balancing problem: Experimental study

-Our experimental study consists of three parts: in the first experiment we use the ``medium'' and ``large'' benchmarks, obtaining exact solutions for almost all the instances with the model (and extension) of section 3.
+Our computational study consists of three parts: in the first experiment we use the ``medium'' and ``large'' benchmarks, obtaining exact solutions for almost all the instances with the model (and extension) of section 3.
 In the second experiment we use the same two benchmarks to compare the exact results with the ones obtained by the heuristic procedures.
 In the third experiment we use the ``very large'' benchmark to get further evidence of the good behavior of the heuristic against large problems that are difficult to solve exactly.
+Furthermore, we validate the obtained results by comparing them to those of another heuristic procedure.